 “Since starting at Mazak Optonics, I have worked in a few different roles in the service department.
 I started as a field service engineering where I became a specialist on the Hyper Gear.
 I then moved into a service supervisor position which allowed me to learn the organization and communication aspects.
-Now as a minuteman, I can use skills from both of these roles to best help our customers.”
+Then as a minuteman, I used skills from both of these roles to best help our customers."

 What is your current role at Mazak?